- Michael Davis

 Access 3

-The only potential downside to an otherwise great road trip is the access at Boone Pickens Stadium.
-Getting in and out can be difficult given the location of Stillwater on the plains of Oklahoma, about an hour from public transportation and any large airports, and the city having only two ways for traffic to get out of town.
+The only potential downside to an otherwise great road trip is the access to Boone Pickens Stadium.
+Getting in and out can be difficult given the location of Stillwater on the plains of Oklahoma, about an hour from public transportation or any large airport, and the city having only two ways for traffic to get out of town.

-Parking can be a bit of a hassle, if you are not familiar with the options before coming to Stillwater.
-Like other college football programs donors and season ticket holders of course have the best parking sites, but the general public can usually find a business or homeowner who allows parking in their lot or yard.
-However, if you arrive early there is free parking along neighborhood streets, only a short walk from the stadium and restaurants.
+Parking can be a bit of a hassle if you are not familiar with the options before coming to Stillwater.
+Like other college football programs, donors and season ticket holders of course have the best parking sites, but the public can usually find a business or homeowner who allows parking in their lot or yard.
+However, if you arrive early there is free parking along neighborhood streets, only a short walk from the stadium and many of the restaurants.
 Be sure to read the signs about where you can park, though, so you won’t be towed.

 Alternatively, if you want a safer free parking option, and you are okay being shuttled to and from your vehicle, then downtown Stillwater offers free public parking and shopping opportunities for fans.
 The shuttle service picks up downtown at the corner of 7th and Lewis and drops off at the stadium, located at the corner of Hall of Fame and Knoblock.
 The shuttle starts running about three hours prior to kickoff and continues throughout the game and after, with pick-ups and drop-offs every 15 minutes.